javierdiegof/HaskellSMV/README.md

 **initdec** &nbsp; ::= &nbsp; "INIT" **simple_exp** ";"

 ### Transition relation formula
+The transition relation formula describes the temporal behaviour of the system being verified.
+This is done by establishing a boolean relationship between variables in the "present" state of the system and the "next" state of the system (next instant of time).
+The keyword
+"next" is used to denote those future step variables.

 **transdec** &nbsp; ::= &nbsp; "TRANS" &nbsp; **nextexp** {";"}

 **nextexp**  &nbsp; ::= &nbsp; **constant**